rsdoiel/antenna/planet.md

 ---

-## Trump urges Hamas to agree 'final' ceasefire proposal
+## Hamas mulls ceasefire proposal labelled 'final' by Trump

 date: 2025-07-02, from: RTÉ News

-US President Donald Trump has urged Hamas to agree to what he called a "final proposal" for a 60-day ceasefire with Israel in Gaza that will be delivered by mediating officials from Qatar and Egypt.
+Hamas has said it is studying what US President Donald Trump has called a "final" ceasefire proposal for Gaza but that Israel must pull out of the enclave, while Israeli leader Benjamin Netanyahu said Hamas would be eliminated.

 <br>